jmoyang/DATA310/project2.md

 * ##### AUC Plot
 <img src="last_rf_fit_auc.png" width="450" height="400">

 * As we can see from the graph above the penalized logistic regression performed similarly to the random forest model.
 Even the AUC plot shows a similar trend as the penalized logistic regression model.
+Just like the penalized logistics regression, the random forest model had difficulty predicting Wealth Level 2 and 3, doing a mediocre job on predicting 1 and 4.
+Finally, it did a great job of predicting 5.
+Therefore, there aren't much change/difference between the two models' performance.

 #### Are you able to provide a plot that supports the relative importance of each feature's contribution towards the predictive power of your random forest ensemble model?
 * ##### Output
 <img src="last_rf_fit.png" width="450" height="400">

+* It is apparent that the most important feature that contributes towards the predictive power of the random forest model is age, then followed by education, size and gender.
+If we think that the data points are from real-life survey filled out by real life people, the importance of the features above are not suprising.
+With higher age, there are higher chances that people are employed, but with diminishing return.
+Also, education will be another huge factor, because higher education jobs pay more compared to low educaiton jobs.
+Therefore, the results are not very surprising.

 #### Using the python script provided, train a logistic regression model using the tensorflow estimator API and your DHS data, again with wealth as the target.
 Again produce your ROC curves and interpret the results.